PercussiveRepair/nyum/_recipes/overnight_dough_poolish.md

 >
 > If using fresh ball mozzarella, chop into 1cm cubes
 >
-> Fill a large shallow bowl with 1/2 cup of semolina or cornmeal
+> Fill a large shallow bowl with½ cup of semolina or cornmeal
 >
 > Dust the dough ball in the tray and your scraper with semolina or cornmeal and scrape the dough ball off the tray in one go
 >